-PreK through sixth-grade Sunday school will have two or three online, pre-recorded lessons for each age group every month.
-Materials kits for this age group will be available for pickup on the last Sunday of each month. if you did not get your packet for October, please let Gerad or the church office know.
-The kits will include the Sparkhouse curriculum student activity sheets and most materials needed to participate in the lessons at home.
+Sunday school packets are available for pickup on the last Sunday of each month.
+If you did not get your packet for November or need it delivered, please let the church office or Gerad know.
+The packets include the Spark and Connect curriculum student activity sheets and most materials needed to participate in the lessons at home.

-In addition, the first Sunday of each month we’ll have a 20- to 30-minute, preK through sixth-grade Zoom meeting that will include the week’s Bible story, student interaction time, music, a game or activity and prayer.
+The 30-minute Zoom meeting on the first Sunday of the month will include the week’s Bible story, student interaction time, music, a game or activity, and prayer.